BDC Hamburger Icon

 However, jumping on the latest bandwagon just because everyone else is can damage your brand.
 Every trend you try to capitalize on for PR should be relevant to your company and match your brand’s mission and values.

-Mistake #6: Not being inclusive
+Mistake No. 6: Not being inclusive

-America is a melting pot and your ideal audience likely is too.
+America is a melting pot and your ideal audience likely is, too.
 Practice exclusivity at your own peril.
 If your marketing campaign inspires hatred, negativity or prejudice, social media or a comments section will quickly let you know you’ve made a mistake.
-Whether it’s the result of terrible timing, vulgar humor or bad taste, a deeply negative emotional response from your audience can take a long time to fix – if the damage can even be undone at all.
+Whether it’s the result of terrible timing, vulgar humor or bad taste, a deeply negative emotional response from your audience can take a long time to fix — if the damage can even be undone at all.

-Mistake #7: Not delivering what you promised
+Mistake No. 7: Not delivering what you promised

 Not delivering what you promised can cause confusion between you and your target customer.
 Even worse, it can prevent a first-time buyer from becoming a repeat customer.
 You might even see your business go viral if there are enough consumer complaints.